 Why whole milk?
 Because it has more fat, which helps with healthy brain development, much of which takes place during the first two years of life.

 And Children’s Hospital pediatricians agree.
-“We don't recommend anything other than breast milk or formula as the primary liquids in an infant’s diet until after she turns 1,” says Joseph Gwiszcz, MD, FAAP, a pediatrician at CHOP Primary Care, Haverford.
+“We don't recommend anything other than breast milk or formula as the primary liquids in an infant’s diet until after they turn 1,” says Joseph Gwiszcz, MD, FAAP, a pediatrician at CHOP Primary Care, Haverford.
 But he does add that it’s OK to try offering a sippy cup of about an ounce of whole milk once a day after your baby turns 11 months old for a couple weeks before the full switch.
-“This can help you test how your baby will tolerate the taste of cow’s milk and help her practice using a sippy cup,” says.
+“This can help you test how your baby will tolerate the taste of cow’s milk and help them practice using a sippy cup,” says.
 Dr. Gwiszcz.

 After 1 year of age, if breastfeeding is not going to be exclusively continued, whole milk can take over as your baby’s main drink, along with water.